SeanBryan/Probability_and_Fitting_Introduction/02_roc_curve/README.md

 2) Re-run the code with a low signal to noise ratio, say 0.1 (i.e. -10 dB).
 Does the resulting ROC curve make sense?
 Is it close to the no-information black line?

-3) Run the code yet again with a high signal to noise ratio, say 10.
+3) Run the code yet again with a high signal to noise ratio, say 10 (i.e. 10 dB).
 Does the resulting ROC curve make sense?
 How does it differ from the nominal and low-SNR cases?